Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Batch Size

-A non-negative IEEE-754 floating point number representing the target volume of the batch at the start of fermentation
+A non-negative IEEE-754 floating point number representing the target volume of the batch at the start of fermentation.

 - Key Name: `:batch-size`
 - Type: Double